wearefrank/ladybug/README.md

 * Change directory to your checkout of ladybug-frontend.
 * The Node Package Manager (npm) includes another package manager, yarn.
 We use that one because it is more stable.
 Enable it by executing the command `corepack enable`.
 You should do this in a command prompt that runs with administrator permissions.
 * Use `yarn -v` to check that you have yarn version 3.2.x.
-* Run `yarn install --frozen-lockfile` to install your dependencies.
+* Run `yarn install --immutable` to install your dependencies.
 The flag ensures that you get exactly the same dependencies as the other developers have.
 If you want to include a new dependency, update `package.json` and do `yarn install`.
 File `yarn.lock` will be updated, the list of all dependencies including dependencies of other dependencies.
 Check in `yarn.lock` to ensure that other developers will update to the same dependencies as you.
 In case you don't have a direct internet connection you might need to set HTTPS_PROXY, see https://docs.cypress.io/guides/references/proxy-configuration.
 * Run `yarn prepare` to prepare Git hooks.
 If you do not do this, you will not be able to commit or push in the ladybug-frontend project.

 Testing frontend changes with the test webapp